PaulStoffregen/Time/Readme.md

 year();            // the full four digit year: (2009, 2010 etc)
 ```

-there are also functions to return the hour in 12 hour format
+there are also functions to return the hour in 12-hour format

 ```c
 hourFormat12();    // the hour now in 12 hour format